 Adam has a long history in ethical investment, with an expertise in superannuation, ESG (environmental, social and governance) research and constructing ethical sharemarket indices.
 He leads the ethical investment team at Future Super and is a member of the Investment Committee.
 Prior to founding Future Super, Adam had spent almost 10 years at Australian Ethical Investment as a senior manager in business development and marketing.
 He is a director at the Australasian Centre for Corporate Responsibility, an organisation dedicated to shareholder advocacy and engagement.
 Adam is also portfolio manager for the Thomson Reuters Australian Fossil Fuel Free Index, and a member of the Responsible Investment Committee for the Betashares Global Sustainability Leaders ETF and Betashares Australian Sustainability Leaders ETF.

-Kirstin joined Future Super in 2017 from Bain & Company where she specialised in financial services strategy and operations in Australia and Canada.
-Kirstin is the chair of the Youth Food Movement Australia, founded Aussie Babywearers for Refugees, and previously worked as a lawyer at Freehills where she got her first taste of clean energy project finance.
+Kirstin joined Future Super in 2017 as Chief Operations Officer.
+In 2018 she was appointed to the Future Super board as Managing Director.
+Kirstin came to us from Bain & Company where she specialised in financial services strategy and operations in Australia and Canada.
+She is the chair of the Youth Food Movement Australia, founded Aussie Babywearers for Refugees, and previously worked as a lawyer at Freehills where she got her first taste of clean energy project finance.

 Andrew joined Future Super in early 2017 having previously held senior marketing roles at Australian Ethical Investment and REST Superannuation.
 Leading the marketing team at Australian Ethical, Andrew helped double funds under management to over $1.4 billion in 3 years.
 Andrew also has a long history of social and environmental advocacy, and started his marketing career at Opportunity International - a global microfinance organisation that has helped over 9 million families work their way out of poverty.